sirjofri/EditorScreenshot/Readme.md

 Each section contains the following keys:

 - `Size`: The size of the window to capture, in pixels, using the format `WxH`.
+- `Name`: Optional name of the screenshot.
+If not specified, the name of the window (tab name) is used.
 - `Highlight`: A path to a child widget to highlight (See next section).
 This key can appear multiple times.

 ### Widget highlighting